fjkz/tt-runner/README.md

 ok 6 after-all1.sh
 ```

-Preconditioning or postconditioning operations should be idempotent.
-We can check idempotency with `--multiply-pre-post` option.
-With this option, preconditioning or postconditioning operations are run twice.
+Preconditioning operations should be idempotent.
+We can check idempotency with `--multiply-preconditioning` option.
+With this option preconditioning operations are run twice.
+Note that postconditiong operations do not need to be idempotent because they should expect preconditions are satisfied.

 ## Requirement